lostb1t/replex/README.md

 - Force maximum quality.
 - Auto select version based on resolution of the client.
 - Fallback to different version if selected version is video transcoding.
-- Works on every client/app not only plex web!
+- Works on every client not only plex web!
 - Plays nice with PMM (and without).

 ## How does it work